 Founded in 2014, the Activities for Community Education in Science (ACES) Program is focused on designing experiments to show local kids that science can be fun!
+Our program serves grades 3-8.

 Our mission is to enable the active scientific exploration of the young people in our local community.
 Our local community is incredibly important to us, and we understand that sometimes, science can seem boring to kids.
 We're here to help students see how fun and interesting science can be!